greedybrain/toogle/README.md

 # Toogle

 Take your traditional google searching "DOWN" a level by using 'Terminal Google' aka 'Toogle'.
 With this gem, you can get only the most relevant results for your 'google' search "who cares about a page 100,000".
-When using this gem it will be color coded using red/green/blue.
+When using this gem it will be color coded using red/green/blue and yellow.
 I recommend you use a dark terminal background if you have sensitive eyes.

 ## Installation